cvn/angular-shims-placeholder/README.rst

 angular-shims-placeholder
 =========================

-Add Angular directive to emulate attribute ´placeholder´ in text and password input fields for browsers, such as IE8 and below
+Add Angular directive to emulate attribute ´placeholder´ in input fields of type text and password for old browsers, such as IE8 and below.